Urinary Incontinence

 What is Urinary Incontinence?

-The most common type of urinary incontinence is stress incontinence.
-This involves urine that leaks due to pressure on your bladder.
-Coughing, sneezing, laughing, exercising, and lifting can cause stress incontinence.
+One of the most common forms of urinary incontinence is stress incontinence.
+This type occurs when pressure is placed on the bladder, causing urine to leak.
+Activities such as coughing, sneezing, laughing, exercising, or lifting heavy objects can trigger stress incontinence.

 Women may also experience other types of urinary incontinence, including:

-• Urge Incontinence: sudden, intense urge to urinate and inability to hold your urine
+• Urge incontinence: a sudden, strong urge to urinate followed by involuntary urine leakage.

-• Mixed Incontinence: a combination of two or more types of incontinence
+• Mixed incontinence: a combination of two or more types of urinary incontinence.

 Treatment